Written by Jenny Smiechowski, staff writer for The Birches

 Years later, her sarcoidosis took a serious turn.
 She developed pulmonary fibrosis, damaged and scarred lung tissue that makes it difficult to breathe.

-“When I got that diagnosis, I said to my daughter, ‘I think I need assisted living,’” said Charlotte.
+“When I got that diagnosis, I told my daughter, ‘I think I need assisted living,’” said Charlotte.

 Adjusting to assisted living